DCEM: A deep complementary energy method for solid mechanics: Prerequisite knowledge

-Note $V$ is the potential of the body force and the limitation of the Airy stress function is that the Airy stress method only can solve the problem with the potential of the body force, and can not directly deal with the displacement boundary conditions.
-If the problem has the displacement boundary conditions, we can use Saint Venant's theory to transform the displacement (Dirichlet) boundary into the force boundary condition.
+and the Airy stress function can only solve problems with the potential of the body force, and cannot directly deal with displacement boundary conditions.
+If the problem has displacement boundary conditions, we can use Saint Venant's theory to transform the displacement (Dirichlet) boundary into the force boundary condition.
 The stress is expressed by the Airy stress function as

-The Airy stress function has the following important properties : \begin{enumerate} \item A difference of a linear function in Airy stress function does not affect the solution of the Airy stress function.
-The reason is that the lowest derivative order of the \Cref{eq: The Airy equations} is two without body force, so the linear function will not affect the solution result. \item In the physical perspective, the value of the Airy stress function is the moment of the external force from the reference point to the current position at the boundary, and the directional derivative of the Airy stress function is the integral of the external force vector.
-This property is significant to guess the formation of the Airy stress function, as we explain in \Cref{fig:The-value-of stress function}a. \item The value of the Airy stress function is independent of the reference frame because the stress is objective. \end{enumerate}
+The Airy stress function has the following important properties : \begin{enumerate} \item A difference of a linear function in Airy stress function does not affect its solution, as the lowest derivative order of \Cref{eq: The Airy equations} is two without body force, so the linear function will not affect the solution result.
+For example, if $\phi_{A}^{(1)}-\phi_{A}^{(2)}=kx+b$, $\nabla^{2}\nabla^{2}(\phi_{A}^{(1)}-\phi_{A}^{(2)})=0$. \item The value of the Airy stress function is the moment of the current position with respect to the reference point at the boundary, and the directional derivative of the Airy stress function is the integral of the external force vector.
+This property is significant to guess the formation of the Airy stress function, as we explain in \Cref{fig:The-value-of stress function}a. \end{enumerate}